pshihn/sockly/README.md

 ## How does it work

-Sockly createa a Proxy when you `link` a connection.
-This proxy intercept propert gets, sets, and method calls.
+Sockly creates a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) when you `link` a connection.
+This proxy intercepts property gets/sets, and method calls.
 The proxy does the underlying message passing with the other end of the socket.

 ## License
 [MIT License]https://github.com/pshihn/sockly/blob/master/LICENSE) (c) [Preet Shihn](https://twitter.com/preetster)